Shashank-Paliwal/ChatBot/README.md

 # ChatBot
-Responsive Chat BOT using Python, not AI and Machine Learning Tools used.
+Responsive Chat BOT using Python, no AI and Machine Learning Tools used.